Aljoša Asanović

-Aljoša Asanović (born 14 December 1965) is a former Croatian professional footballer who played as a midfielder from 1984 to 2002.
-He was one of the best players in the Yugoslav First League, emerging as one of five top scorers during the 1989–90 season with 14 goals.
+Aljoša Asanović (born 14 December 1965) is a Croatian football coach and former player who played as a midfielder.
+He was regarded as one of the best players in the Yugoslav First League, emerging as one of five top scorers during the 1989–90 season with 14 goals.

 Asanović is best known for his great performance in the mid-to-late 1990s when he played for Derby County and for Croatia during Euro 96 as well as the 1998 FIFA World Cup.
 He scored the first goal in Croatia's team modern history.
-He was the coach for the Zambia national football team for a short period of time in 2022,before leaving over non payment of wages.
+He was the coach for the Zambia national team for a short period of time in 2022.

 Club career

-Early Days
+Early career

 Born in Split, SR Croatia, SFR Yugoslavia, Asanović started his professional career with Hajduk Split in 1984.
 In the 1989 to 1990 season, Asanović emerged as the best player of the Yugoslavia football league.
 This was first of the three spells he had with Hajduk, as he came back to play for the club in 1994 and 2001 respectively.
-In his first spell with Hajduk, he played until the 1990, when he was signed by the French club FC Metz.
+In his first spell with Hajduk, he played until the 1990, when he was signed by the French club Metz.

-French Clubs
+French clubs

-He spent one season with FC Metz, during which he made total of 35 appearances and scored 13 goals.
+Asanović spent one season with Metz, during which he made total of 35 appearances and scored 13 goals.

-In the summer of 1991, he moved to another French club, AS Cannes, where he also spent only one season.
+In the summer of 1991, he moved to another French club, Cannes, where he also spent only one season.

-In the beginning of the 1992/93 season he was signed by his third club in France: Montpellier HSC.
-He appeared in total of 43 matches and scored 10 goals in the process.
+At the beginning of the 1992/93 season, he was signed by his third club in France: Montpellier.
+He appeared in total of 43 matches and scored ten goals in the process.
 He stayed with the club for two seasons, until the summer of 1994.

 Hajduk Split

-After four season in France, he was summoned by his native club Hajduk Split in 1994.
-The club signed Asanović and several other important players such as Igor Štimac, Tonči Gabrić and FC Barcelona youngster Goran Vučević, as they were eager to qualify for 1994–95 UEFA Champions League for the first time since Croatian independence.
-Asanović scored two goals in 2nd leg of qualifier against KP Legia Warsaw and Hajduk Split qualified for 1994–95 UEFA Champions League.
+After four seasons in France, Asanović was summoned by his native club Hajduk Split in 1994.
+The club signed Asanović and several other important players such as Igor Štimac, Tonči Gabrić and Barcelona youngster Goran Vučević, as they were eager to qualify for 1994–95 UEFA Champions League for the first time since Croatian independence.
+Asanović scored two goals in second leg of qualifier against Legia Warsaw and Hajduk Split qualified for 1994–95 UEFA Champions League.
 Asanović added another goal in the group stage match against Steaua București.
-Hajduk went on to reach the quarterfinals of 1994–95 UEFA Champions League where they were eliminated by eventual champions AFC Ajax.
+Hajduk went on to reach the quarter-finals of 1994–95 UEFA Champions League, where they were eliminated by eventual champions Ajax.
 During 1994–95 season with Hajduk, Asanović won Croatian league and Cup, appearing in 33 domestic league matches and scoring 8 goals.

 In the summer of 1995, he was loaned to Spanish La Liga team Real Valladolid.